Alma Frances McCollum: Early life and education

-Alma Frances McCollum was born on 7 December 1879 in a village near Chatham, Ontario to Edward Lee Collum (1826 – 1887) and Mary Ann Sharpe (1833 – 1919).
+Alma Frances McCollum was born on 7 December 1879, in a village near Chatham, Ontario to Edward Lee Collum (1826 – 1887) and Mary Ann Sharpe (1833 – 1919).
 She was the youngest daughter of six in her family.
 Her parents both were born and brought up in Ireland.
 Her father, Edward Lee Collum, died when McCollum was still a child, and the family moved to Peterborough, Ontario, where they lived till 1905 before moving to Toronto.

 McCollum graduated from the Collegiate Institute at Peterborough and studied at the Toronto Presbyterian Ladies College, as well as in Cambridge, Massachusetts.

 Career

 McCollum early started making rhymes and wrote most of the poems in her teen years.
 A collection of her poems named Flower Legends and Other Poems was published in 1902.
 The cover design of the book was sketched by McCollum herself.
-The book was positively accepted by the Toronto literary community, namely Ethelwyn Wetherald, Jean Blewett, and J. W. Galvin.
+The book was positively accepted by the Toronto literary community, namely Ethelwyn Wetherald, Jean Blewett, and J. W. Garvin.

 Having moved to Toronto she received musical training at the School of Expression in the Toronto Conservatory of Music and wrote plays for children.
 She also took lectures in English Literature at University College, but after brief attendance she had to discontinue her studies due to health problems.